2nd Annual Wisconsin Shipwreck Coast International Film Festival 2026

 In partnership with the International Ocean Film Festival

-Shipwreck Coast Friends is thrilled to work with our partners to bring eight international and regional films to our communities – helping to drive awareness and conservation of our Great Lakes and Ocean.
-Join us as we kick off the 2nd Annual Wisconsin Shipwreck Coast International Film Festival in Manitowoc!
+Shipwreck Coast Friends is thrilled to work with our partners to bring ten international and regional films to our communities – helping to drive awareness and conservation of our Great Lakes and Ocean.
+Join us on April 10 as we kick off the 2nd Annual Wisconsin Shipwreck Coast International Film Festival in Manitowoc!

 Get Your Ticket